General Finishing JEM/RG Guitar Bodies

 This is a product that gives you a more pro finish.
 It is more expensive.
 I've heard that two cans are enough.

-I recommend wet sanding between coats with a light grit (600) wet sandpaper.
+With Krylon, I recommend wet sanding between evey few coats with a light grit (600) wet sandpaper.
 At the beginning, just knock off the high spots.
 As the clear builds, try to get smoother.
 With the krylon method, I'd say wet sand after every 6-8 coats or so.
-After the final coat, try use a series of wet sand steps out to 2500.
+After the final coat, I start at 1000 grit, then use a series of wet sand steps out to 2500.
 Then buff.
 If you don't have a buffing wheel, it is possible to do it by hand.
 Use some sort of compound, then try to rub it out.
 Sort of like taking a scratch out of a car.
 A light compound with a lot of pressure.
 It is probably better to rig up some sort of orbital buffer or a wheel on a drill though.

 I've had luck with this product for spot fixes.